zolppy/omnidoc/README.md

 1. **GROQ_API_KEY not set**: Ensure you've set the environment variable
 2. **No documents found**: Place PDF files in the `data/` directory
 3. **Vector store errors**: Use "force_rebuild=True" or delete the vector_store directory to rebuild
+4. **Module import errors**: Ensure you're running from the project root directory

 ### Debug Mode
-Enable debug logging by modifying the console_level parameter in `logger.py`:
+Enable debug logging by modifying the console_level parameter in `utils/logger.py`:
 ```python
 console_level=logging.DEBUG
 ```

 ## 📝 License

-This project is available for use and modification.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🤝 Contributing